-In our opinion, London Security plc's Group financial statements (the "financial statements"):
+In our opinion, London Security plc's group financial statements (the "financial statements"):

-- give a true and fair view of the state of the Group's affairs as at 31 December 2017 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the group's affairs as at 31 December 2018 and of its profit and cash flows for the year then ended: - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements, included within the Annual Report and Accounts (the "Annual Report"), which comprise: the Consolidated statement of financial position as at 31 December 2017; the Consolidated income statement and Consolidated statement of comprehensive income, the Consolidated statement of cash flow, and the Consolidated statement of changes in equity for the year then ended; and the notes to the financial statements, which include a description of the significant accounting policies.
+We have audited the financial statements, included within the Annual Report and Accounts (the "Annual Report"), which comprise: the Consolidated statement of financial position as at 31 December 2018; the Consolidated income statement and Consolidated statement of comprehensive income, the Consolidated statement of cash flows, and the Consolidated statement of changes in equity for the year then ended and the notes to the financial statements, which include a description of the significant accounting policies.